Get free access to

 In Poland, foreign entities are understood as legal persons, organisational entities without legal personality and natural persons with registered office or a fixed place of business outside the territory of Poland, carrying out activities which are subject to Polish VAT regulations.

 Foreign entities are obliged to file a registration application with the Head of the Tax Office before the date of the performance of their first taxable activity.
-For distance sellers from the EU, who are selling the goods to customers in Poland, the VAT registration threshold (for distance selling) is PLN 160,000.
+For distance sellers from the EU, who are selling the goods to customers in Poland, the VAT registration threshold (for Intra-Community Distance Sales of goods) is PLN 42,000.

 In communication with the tax authorities, only Polish language may be used.